Safe and gentle ear piercing

 Earlobe: 6 weeks

-The ear plugs must NOT be removed during the healing period!
+The ear studs must NOT be removed during the healing period!

-You are welcome in the store so we can help you find some new smart earrings.
+You are welcome in the store so we can help you find some new stylish earrings.

 Important information

 Persistent redness or swelling indicates an infection or that your body will not accept a foreign object.
-It is therefore extremely important that you responsibly follow the care advice to ensure optimal healing of your pierced ears.
-In case of persistent pain, redness or swelling during the first 24 hours, do the following:
+It is therefore extremely important that you responsibly follow the care instructions to ensure optimal healing of your ear piercings.
+If pain, redness or swelling persists for the first 24 hours, you should do the following:

-The cartilage part: If the piercing is in the cartilage part of the ear, you must be extra careful to follow the following instructions, as an infection in this part of the ear can cause serious complications.
-If pain, redness or swelling persists for more than 24 hours, despite frequent cleaning with Inverness Ear Care, remove the earplug and seek medical attention as soon as possible.
+Cartilage: If the piercing is in the cartilage of the ear, you should be extra careful to follow the following instructions, as an infection in this part of the ear can cause serious complications.
+If pain, redness or swelling persists for more than 24 hours, even after frequent cleaning with Inverness Ear Care, you should remove the earring and seek medical attention as soon as possible.